kubernetes/enhancements/keps/sig-api-machinery/4192-svm-in-tree/README.md

 The feature is enabled using the feature gate `StorageVersionMigrator`.
 During an upgrade, this gate must be set to true.
 During a downgrade, this gate must be set to false, and any remaining _StorageVersionMigration_ resources should be manually removed.

 ### Version Skew Strategy
-The feature will be enabled by the feature gate `StorageVersionMigrator` on both the _api-server_ and the _kube-controller-manager_.
-This gate must be set for both components during installation.
-Otherwise, since the kube-controller-manager is allowed to be one version lower than the api-server, it won't be able to process any StorageVersionMigration resources created by the API server.
+The feature will be enabled by the feature gate `StorageVersionMigrator` on the _kube-controller-manager_.

 ## Production Readiness Review Questionnaire